CTPSSTAFF/maplibre_dashboard/README.md

 # maplibre_dashboard

-CTPS Dashboard built on maplibre (repository name may be changed in future)
+CTPS Dashboard built on MapLibre (repository name may be changed in the future).